My mission is to inspire you and take you on a journey

 And there it was, I had found my purpose in life: helping others to transform their lives the way I had done mine.
 I quit my very secure 9-to-5 job in Human Resources and decided to take my passion to the next level.
 I applied to study at The Institute for Integrative Nutrition to become a certified holistic Health Coach, and at the same time I did a Yoga Teacher training course In South Africa.

-I also studied Ayurveda (the Sister Science of Yoga) and I have become an Ayurvedic consultant specialised in Lifestyle & Nutrition, and I'm in the process of becoming an Ayurvedic masseur.
+I also study Ayurveda (the Sister Science of Yoga) and I have become an Ayurvedic consultant specialised in Lifestyle & Nutrition, and an Ayurvedic masseur.

 You know when you find out something amazing and you need to share it with the world?
 Well, all I want to do is scream to the world that being healthy doesn't have to be a hardship, it's never too late to transform your life and meet your best self.